PSU-Env/GitHub-for-RStudio/README.md

 # GitHub-for-RStudio

 This site is for setting up GitHub to work with your R projects in RStudio.

-Here is the link:  http://psu-envstats.github.io/GitHub-for-RStudio.
+The three steps outlined below is designed to setup a fork from a main directory so that multiple people can collaborate on a project.

 --------
 **1 Download Git for your operating system ([link](http://www.git-scm.com/downloads)):**  This program allows R to interface with GitHub. **After installing Git:** *In RStudio select Tools, then Global options, then Git/SVN.
 Enable version control for RStudio, then browse to your directory that has git.exe.
 Select OK, then restart R.*